Agents

 Go to the Agents tab in the left sidebar, then select Create Agent.
 Provide the following details:

-• Name: Support Copilot
+• Name: Product copilot

 Define the headers schema